Skip to content

 Overview

-The Scam Detector provides threat intelligence about malicious smart contracts and EOAs engaging in scams and other end user attacks.
-It relies on a bundle of underlying Forta bots, each monitoring for a specific threat type (ex: Ice Phishing).
-The Scam Detector and its underlying bots are collectively maintained by the Forta community, including the Forta Foundation, Nethermind, and dozens of individual security researchers and developers.
+The Scam Detector provides threat intelligence about malicious smart contracts, EOAs, and URLs engaging in scams and other end-user attacks.
+It relies on a bundle of underlying Forta bots, each monitoring for specific scam behaviors.

 How it works